ArduPilot/MethodicConfigurator/USERMANUAL.md

 - You can focus on the changed parameters by ticking the "See only changed parameters" checkbox
 - Usually, you want to see all parameters and look at their mouse-over tooltips to decide if and how you want to change them

-#### 7. Writing Parameters to the Flight Controller
+#### 7. Uploading Parameters to the Flight Controller

 - You can also jump to a particular file using the Combobox as explained in [2.
 Select an Intermediate Parameter File](#2-select-an-intermediate-parameter-file)
-- **After editing parameters, click the `Write selected params to FC, and advance to next param file` button to write the (`Write` checkbox) selected parameters to the flight controller.**
+- **After editing parameters, click the `Upload selected params to FC, and advance to next param file` button to upload the (`Upload` checkbox) selected parameters to the flight controller.**
-- All parameter's `New Value` and `Change Reason` will be written to the current intermediate parameter file, irrespective of the `Write` checkboxes
+- All parameter's `New Value` and `Change Reason` will be written to the current intermediate parameter file, irrespective of the `Upload` checkboxes
 - The application will then:
-  - write the selected and changed parameters to the flight controller
+  - upload the selected and changed parameters to the flight controller
   - reset the flight controller if necessary for the new parameter values to take effect
-  - write the parameters again, because before the reset some parameters might have been not visible/writeable
+  - upload the parameters again, because before the reset some parameters might have been not visible/uploadable
-  - read all the parameters from the flight controller, and validate their value
+  - download all the parameters from the flight controller, and validate their value
-    - if some parameters fail to write correctly it asks the user if he wants to retry
+    - if some parameters fail to upload correctly it asks the user if he wants to retry
 - **The application will then advance to the next parameter file.**

 #### 8. Skipping to the Next Parameter File (optional)

-- If you want to skip the current parameter file without writing any changes, click the `Skip parameter file` button.
+- If you want to skip the current parameter file without uploading any changes, click the `Skip parameter file` button.

 #### 9. Completing the Configuration Process

 Once all the intermediate parameter files have been processed, the ArduPilot Methodic Configurator will display a summary message box.
 In other words when the last available intermediate parameter file is selected (see [2.
-Select an Intermediate Parameter File](#2-select-an-intermediate-parameter-file)) and either `Write selected params to FC, and advance to next param file` or `Skip parameter file` button is pressed.
+Select an Intermediate Parameter File](#2-select-an-intermediate-parameter-file)) and either `Upload selected params to FC, and advance to next param file` or `Skip parameter file` button is pressed.
 This message box provides a comprehensive overview of the configuration process, including the number of parameters that were kept at their default values, the number of non-default read-only parameters that were ignored, and the number of non-default writable parameters that were updated.

 ![Configuration summary message box](images/Last_parameter_file_processed.png)